wp-plugins/mail-queues/readme.txt

 == Changelog ==

-= 1.0 =
-* Initial public release version

-= 1.0.3 =
-readme.txt tweaks

-= 1.0.4 =
+= 1.6 =
-fixed typo introduced in header tweaks
+General bug fixes

-= 1.0.5 =
+= 1.5 =
-a couple of comments added, readme updates
+Source code cleanup

 = 1.0.6 =
 Queues are prioritized in order of last used and then lowest number of errors.
 This should spread email more evenely over multiple queues in low send frequency sites.

+= 1.0.5 =
+a couple of comments added, readme updates

+= 1.0.4 =
+fixed typo introduced in header tweaks

-= 1.0.7 =
+= 1.0.3 =
-Fixed warning from wpdb->prepare in WP 3.5, removed superfluous prepare call
+readme.txt tweaks

-= 1.0.8 =
+= 1.0 =
-Fixed warnings from wpdb->prepare in WP 3.5, removed superfluous prepare calls
+* Initial public release version

 == Upgrade Notice ==